ASCO: Bristol's Opdivo-Yervoy-chemo trio cuts lung cancer death risk by up to 38%

 When Bristol Myers Squibb said last October that its combination of Opdivo, Yervoy and chemo had topped solo chemo at lengthening patients’ lives, analysts and investors wondered whether the company’s three-drug regimen could spur a survival benefit on par with Merck’s market-leading Keytruda-chemo combo.

 Spoiler alert: It didn't, strictly comparing the numbers between trials—but of course, that's a risky move investigators discourage.
-And the way Bristol sees it, there are plenty of other factors at play.
+And the way BMS sees it, there are plenty of other factors at play.

 With a median follow-up of 8.1 months, the combination of Opdivo, Yervoy and two cycles of chemo cut the risk of death by 31% in previously untreated lung cancer patients.

 With longer follow-up—a minimum of 12.7 months—it kept that survival benefit going, regardless of patients’ levels of the PD-L1 biomarker.
-The cocktail pared down the risk of death by 38% in patients with PD-L1 levels below 1% and by 36% in patients with PD-L1 levels of 1% or more, BMS said ahead of American Society of Clinical Oncology (ASCO) virtual annual meeting.
+The cocktail pared down the risk of death by 38% in patients with PD-L1 levels below 1% and by 36% in patients with PD-L1 levels of 1% or more, BMS said ahead of the American Society of Clinical Oncology (ASCO) virtual annual meeting.

-The chemo combo also showed it could provoke a response among 38% of patients compared with 25% for chemo alone, and that it could keep 33% of patients progression-free at the one-year mark versus 18% for chemo.
+The chemo combo also showed it could provoke a response among 38% of patients compared with 25% for chemo alone and that it could keep 33% of patients progression-free at the one-year mark versus 18% for chemo.
 Both of those benefits reached the statistical significance threshold.

 RELATED: BMS nets another Opdivo lung cancer win—but it still has to beat Merck's high bar

-The overall survival marks are certainly ahead of the 21% death risk reduction Opdivo and Yervoy put up on their own in the Checkmate-227 trial, from which BMS unveiled three-year data on Wednesday.
+The overall survival marks are certainly ahead of the 21% death risk reduction Opdivo and Yervoy put up on their own in the Checkmate-227 trial, from which BMS unveiled three-year data Wednesday.
 The idea behind adding chemo to the two immuno-oncology drugs was to deliver a "fast initial response" to pair with the "durable longer-term benefit to patients" that Opdivo and Yervoy have already shown they can provide, Wolfe Research analyst Tim Anderson wrote in an October note to clients.

 Still, that figure is not exactly the 51% showing that’s helped Merck dominate the lung cancer market with its Keytrudo-chemo pairing.
+BMS' efficacy is "trending in the right direction," but it's "still not all the way competitive vs MRK," Evercore ISI analyst Umer Raffat wrote in a Wednesday note to clients.

 Of course, cross-trial comparisons are fraught with complications—and there are other things to consider, too, Samit Hirawat, BMS’ chief medical officer, said.